ElDuke717/astro-blog/src/pages/posts/react-usestate_and_useeffect_hooks.md

 # Hooks in React

 Hooks are a feature in React 16.8 that allow you to use state and other React features without writing a class.
 Many developers that have been using React for awhile remember writing and using Class components to manage state and lifecycle methods.
+Lately, there has been a shift towards using functional components instead of class components as functional components are simpler and more concise.

-Hooks allow you to do the same thing with functional components.
+Hooks allow you to manage state in functional components.

 Before, when defining a component, you had to use a class to define state and lifecycle methods.
 Now, you can use a function component and use hooks to define state and lifecycle methods.